How To Create Your Own Email Domain Address

 I changed my personal email domain for three reasons:

-- I primarily use my personal email for things like signing up for online newsletters, etc., and I wanted to have a shorter email address.
-Typing out a long address all the time can get old.
+- I primarily use my personal email for things like signing up for online newsletters, etc., and I wanted to have a shorter email address when signing into my accounts.
+Over the years I have had 100’s of online accounts from Facebook, Myspace, Amazon, Twitter, and LinkedIn, to hosting accounts, and more.
+Before I got the RoboForm password program, typing out a long email address all the time got tedious after a while.

 1. The shorter the domain name you purchase, the better when it comes to texting, tweeting and just typing your email in for websites, signing up for newsletters, etc.